mannyurbano/interview_assap/containerize_adhoc/COMMENTS.md

 The following requirement was addressed as follows:

-" The app service should not reachable directly from the host and can only be accessed through the Nginx service."
+	# " The app service should not reachable directly from the host and can only be accessed through the Nginx service."

-By using firewall-cmd, the testing host was running CentOS8
+By using `firewall-cmd`, the testing host was running CentOS8

-  firewall-cmd --remove-port=8000/tcp --permanent
+  `firewall-cmd --remove-port=8000/tcp --permanent`
-	firewall-cmd reload
+  `firewall-cmd reload`

 Since Docker uses its own zone, dropping TCP traffic on port 8000 from the public zone should address the requirement.

 ### About this app ###

-The task can be tested by running: docker-compose up
+The task can be tested by running:
+`docker-compose up`

-and visiting localhost on a web browser, or artenativly curl -k https://localhost
+and visiting localhost on a web browser, or artenativly `curl -k https://localhost`